VIAME/VIAME/examples/object_detection/README.rst

 The connections section specify how the inputs and outputs of these processes are connected.

-This pipeline can then be run using the 'pipeline_runner' app
+This pipeline can then be run using the 'kwiver runner ' app